TesterMachine/WinVistaRepo/Software/SoftwareVistaKEx.md

 _(In the original installers the shortcuts are not created that's why create it using SFX)_

+_You can get more software compatible with Windows Vista Extended Kernel on the [MSFN forum](https://msfn.org/board/topic/181696-software-compatible-with-windows-vista-extended-kernel/)_

 **_Updated: 26/06/2024_**

 ## [![Static Badge](https://img.shields.io/badge/Browsers-blue?style=flat-square&logo=microsoftedge)](https://github.com/TesterMachine/WinVistaRepo/blob/main/Software/SoftwareVistaKEx.md#)